ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 | [Advanced](#advanced-passwords) | 1 week |
 | [Strong](#strong-passwords) | 1 day |

-Failure to change the password within the required timescale must result in an automatic lock of the password.
+Failure to change the password within the required timescale results in an automatic lock of the account.

-You'll notice that there is no need to change a password simply because it is older than a certain number of days.
+You'll notice that for single-user systems like laptops, there is no need to change a password simply because it is older than a certain number of days.
 The reason is that time-expiry of passwords is considered to be an "[...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date)".
+More sensitive systems,
+or those which provide services to several users, still require passwords to be changed at regular intervals.

+### System administrators or developers

+Some systems need extra measures in addition to passwords.
+For example, tokens or other multi-factor authentication devices might be appropriate.
+For more information about these, see the [IT Security - Access Control Standard][acs].

+To determine what extra measures might be required, systems are evaluated in a technical risk assessment.
+This happens using [HMG Information Assurance Standard No. 1 \& 2][hmgias2] for systems undergoing their accreditation process.
+The systems are also subject to a Business Impact Assessment (BIA).

+When a new or refreshed system arrives, any and all default passwords must be changed.
+The change must be completed before using the system for any MOJ work.

+This requirement means that all systems must have a way of changing passwords.
+In particular, all systems must have a process for changing any passwords which have been compromised, for example after an incident.

 <a id="password-managers"></a>